Health and safety first

 Ensuring everyone enjoys their time in the home is something we work hard to achieve.
 Whilst our usual calendar of events and activities was initially on hold for a short period, we’ve successfully managed to hold regular in-house activities and seasonal events with the guidance provided and are proud of the events we’ve been able to run.
 We go to great lengths to plan and run our events ensuring everyone takes part and has fun and even have a dedicated team member.

-Over the last year, we’ve run five events ranging from a harvest hoedown and BBQ, a winter wonderland, complete with a snow machine and most recently an Alice In Wonderland afternoon tea as featured in The Kent & Sussex Courier.
+Over the last year, we’ve run six events ranging from a harvest hoedown and BBQ, a winter wonderland, complete with a snow machine and an Alice In Wonderland afternoon tea as featured in The Kent & Sussex Courier.
+Most recently we ran a medieval event where our residents got to meet Daisy the Horse.

 Birchwood House has a supply of tablets for residents to use at any time.
 We actively encourage residents to stay in touch and video call their families and are always happy to set this up.